-The top and lowest load dashboards help you detect VMs or hosts consuming the greatest or the smallest amount of resources in the selected virtual infrastructure segment:
+The top and lowest load dashboards help you detect VMs and hosts consuming the most and the least amount of resources in the selected virtual infrastructure segment:

 - Top VMs dashboard displays top VM consumers in terms of CPU, memory, datastore, network usage, memory swapped, active snapshot size, active snapshot age and the number of existing snapshots.